Why Python is the Ideal Choice for Final Year Projects?

 Libraries

-- Pandas: For data manipulation.
+- Pandas: For manipulation of data

-- Scikit-learn: For building recommendation models.
+- Sci-kit learn: For recommendation models

 Source Code: https://github.com/Vaibhav67979/Ecommerce-product-recommendation-system